 However, sometimes your PC may be slow, and this is because there are too many icons stored in the cache.
 To fix this problem, the best solution is to increase the Icon Cache size.

-Increase Icon Cache size on Windows 10 PCs
+How to increase Icon Cache size on Windows 10 PCs?

 The easiest way to increase Icon Cache size is by opening the Registry Editor.
 You can do this either by pressing Win + R and typing the command “regedit” in the search box or by going to Windows search and typing in the same command.
 Once the Registry Editor is open, locate the key listed below to increase Icon Cache size: